 This will cover the period in Europe just before the Industrial Revolution, events leading to it and its effect on the global social, political and economic scenario.
 You will distinguish between the contemporary world and the modern world (on which we have to focus).
 Renaissance, State building in Europe, American War of Independence and French Revolution are important topics.

 b.
 World Wars

 The two world wars have to be covered thoroughly.
-You must emphasise on the political scenario at that time, the causes of the wars, role of the countries and peace treaties signed thereafter.
+You must emphasize on the political scenario at that time, the causes of the wars, the role of the countries and peace treaties signed thereafter.

-Incase of WW-I, Paris Peace Conference, Russian Revolution, League of Nations are important topics.
+In the case of WW-I, Paris Peace Conference, Russian Revolution, League of Nations is important topics.

 c.
 Redrawal of national boundaries.